GameFoundry/bsf/Documentation/Manuals/docs/01_Developer/06_advancedRtti.md

 bs_free(data);
 ~~~~~~~~~~~~~

-# Querying RTTI {#advancedRtti_c}
+# Querying RTTI
 Aside from using RTTI for serialization, you can also use it to manually query various information about objects, as well as create and cast object instances.

 Global queries:
- - @ref bs::rtti_is_of_type "rtti_is_of_type<T>()" - Checks is a specific object of type *T*
+ - @bs::rtti_is_of_type - Checks is a specific object of type *T*
- - @ref bs::rtti_is_subclass "rtti_is_subclass<T>()" - Checks is a specific object derived from type *T*
+ - @bs::rtti_is_subclass - Checks is a specific object derived from type *T*
- - @ref bs::rtti_create "rtti_create()" - Creates a new object from its type ID
+ - @bs::rtti_create - Creates a new object from its type ID
- - @ref bs::rtti_cast "rtti_cast<T>()" - Casts an object to the specified type if the cast is valid, or returns null otherwise
+ - @bs::rtti_cast - Casts an object to the specified type if the cast is valid, or returns null otherwise

 **IReflectable** queries:
- - @ref bs::IReflectable::getTypeName "IReflectable::getTypeName()" - Gets the name of the object's type
+ - @bs::IReflectable::getTypeName - Gets the name of the object's type
- - @ref bs::IReflectable::getTypeId "IReflectable::getTypeId()" - Gets the type ID of the object's type
+ - @bs::IReflectable::getTypeId - Gets the type ID of the object's type

 **RTTIType** queries:
- - @ref bs::RTTITypeBase::getBaseClass "RTTITypeBase::getBaseClass()" - Returns the **RTTIType** object of the base class
+ - @bs::RTTITypeBase::getBaseClass - Returns the **RTTIType** object of the base class
- - @ref bs::RTTITypeBase::getDerivedClasses "RTTITypeBase::getDerivedClasses()" - Returns a list of **RTTIType**%s for all derived classes
+ - @bs::RTTITypeBase::getDerivedClasses - Returns a list of **RTTIType**%s for all derived classes
- - @ref bs::RTTITypeBase::getNumFields "RTTITypeBase::getNumFields()" - Returns the number of member fields
+ - @bs::RTTITypeBase::getNumFields - Returns the number of member fields
- - @ref bs::RTTITypeBase::getField "RTTITypeBase::getField()" - Returns information about a field from its sequential index, in the form of @ref bs::RTTIField "RTTIField"
+ - @bs::RTTITypeBase::getField - Returns information about a field from its sequential index, in the form of @bs::RTTIField
- - @ref bs::RTTITypeBase::findField "RTTITypeBase::findField()" - Searches for a field with a specific name and returns information about it in form of **RTTIField**
+ - @bs::RTTITypeBase::findField - Searches for a field with a specific name and returns information about it in form of **RTTIField**

 **RTTIField** queries:
- - @ref bs::RTTIField::isPlainType "RTTIField::isPlainType()" - Checks if field contains a plain data type. **RTTIField** can then be cast to @ref bs::RTTIPlainFieldBase "RTTIPlainFieldBase" for more operations.
+ - @bs::RTTIField::isPlainType - Checks if field contains a plain data type. **RTTIField** can then be cast to @bs::RTTIPlainFieldBase for more operations.
- - @ref bs::RTTIField::isReflectableType "RTTIField::isReflectableType()" - Checks if field contains an **IReflectable** data type. **RTTIField** can then be cast to @ref bs::RTTIReflectableFieldBase "RTTIReflectableFieldBase" for more operations.
+ - @bs::RTTIField::isReflectableType - Checks if field contains an **IReflectable** data type. **RTTIField** can then be cast to @bs::RTTIReflectableFieldBase for more operations.
- - @ref bs::RTTIField::isReflectablePtrType "RTTIField::isReflectablePtrType()" - Checks if field contains an **IReflectable** pointer data type. **RTTIField** can then be cast to @ref bs::RTTIReflectablePtrFieldBase "RTTIReflectablePtrFieldBase" for more operations.
+ - @bs::RTTIField::isReflectablePtrType - Checks if field contains an **IReflectable** pointer data type. **RTTIField** can then be cast to @bs::RTTIReflectablePtrFieldBase for more operations.
- - @ref bs::RTTIField::isArray "RTTIField::isArray()" - Checks if the field contains an array or a single value
+ - @bs::RTTIField::isArray - Checks if the field contains an array or a single value

 ~~~~~~~~~~~~~{.cpp}
 IReflectable* myObject = ...;